 Keep adding colors a bit at a time until your whole jar is a hurricane of swirling color.

-Watch our cloud in a jar in action!
+Watch our rain cloud experiment in action!